Quick Start Guide

 # Create KV Namespaceswrangler kv:namespace create "TENANTS"wrangler kv:namespace create "FILE_METADATA"

-# Create AutoRAG Instance (if available)wrangler autorag create zserved-legal-knowledge
+# Create AutoRAG Instance (if available)wrangler autorag create zserved-legal-knowledge5.
+Update Wrangler Configuration

 Run database migrations: